Best Things to Do in Decatur, Georgia

 Eats in Decatur

 Decatur is well-known for its abundance of great restaurants.
 Downtown Decatur has so many choices it’s almost ridiculous.
 The hardest part is deciding where to go.
 Victory (order the ‘World Famous’ Boozy Coke Slushie, which contains a healthy dose of Jack Daniel’s), Chai Pani (Indian street food), Sapori Di Napoli (Neapolitan style pizza and salads), Farm Burger (organic, grass-fed beef with your choice of crazy toppings), Brick Store Pub (feels a little like it should be in a Harry Potter film), K BBQ Taco (Korean-Mexican fusion), Kale Me Crazy (try the breakfast wrap and acai bowl), Raging Burrito (free queso dip with your order Tuesdays and Thursdays), and Noodle (handcrafted drinks and Asian fusion) are favorites.
 For fancier options, Revival, Brush Sushi Izakaya, Pinewood, and No. 246 are delicious.
-On Wednesdays and Saturdays, you can also check out the Decatur Farmers’ Market.
+On Wednesdays, you can also check out the Decatur Farmers’ Market.

 Treats in Decatur